-Suddenly a flickering engine oil pressure warning light or a low oil pressure reading appear on your dash.
+Suddenly, a engine oil pressure warning light or a low oil pressure reading, appear on your dash.

-Engine oil pressure troubleshooting is the only thing you should be thinking about.
+Consequently, the engine oil pressure warning, is the only thing you should be thinking about.

-You never want to ignore any illuminated dashboard warning light; especially if it stays on.
+Above all, you never want to ignore, any engine oil pressure warning light, especially if it stays on.

-Driving without the necessary level of oil; under the proper amount of pressure can result in damage to your engine.
+Driving without the necessary level of oil, under the proper amount of pressure, will result in damage to your engine.

-So, The oil pressure warning light system receives its information from an; oil pressure sensor threaded into a major oil passage.
-Oil pressure troubleshooting should begin with knowing how the system works.
-Consequently, Inside the oil pressure sensor is a diaphragm that is grounded when there is little or no oil pressure.
+The engine oil pressure warning light system, receives its information from; an oil pressure sensor, threaded into a major oil passage.
+Oil pressure troubleshooting should begin with, knowing how the system works.
+So, inside the oil pressure sensor, is a diaphragm; that is grounded, when there is little or no oil pressure.

-Consequently, this is what causes the warning light to illuminate.
-When the engine is running, the oil pressure pushes against the diaphragm and disconnects the ground turning off the light.
-Also, On more modern vehicles, the oil pressure sensor actually sends an oil pressure value to the powertrain computer (PCM).
+Consequently, this is what causes, the warning light to illuminate.
+When the engine is running, the oil pressure pushes against the diaphragm and disconnects the ground.
+Therefore, turning off the light.
+But, on more modern vehicles, the oil pressure sensor; actually sends an oil pressure value to the powertrain computer (PCM).

-Some vehicles are able to distinguish between low oil levels and insufficient oil pressure.
-This will let you know if the pump is malfunctioning or if you just need to add some more oil.
+Some vehicles are able to distinguish between, low oil levels and insufficient oil pressure.
+This will let you know if the oil system is; malfunctioning or if you just need to, add some more oil.

 - When the wire is disconnected from the sending unit with the key switch on; the needle on the oil pressure gauge should be; either all the way high or all the way low.

-- If either happens, the gauge and wiring are good and the sending unit is at fault.
+- If either happens, the gauge and wiring are good, confirming the sending unit is at fault.

 Engine Oil Pump